mossphp/moss-storage/docs/02_query.md

 	->execute();
 ```

-## Delete
+### Delete

-Removes entity from storage, also removes values from entity primary fields
+Removes entity from storage, also removes values from entity primary keys
+Result: `entity`

 ```sql
 DELETE FROM ...
 WHERE